ChairOfStructuralMechanicsTUM/Mechanics_Apps/Diffraktion/README.md

 - [x] two different resolutions for contour and surface plot
 - [x] explain app on website
 - [ ] Add proper formula for computation of dB from amplitude.
 Currently we just probe the amplitude.
-- [ ] try to increase performance (maybe try a different machine as client/server)
+- [x] try to increase performance (100ms is currently a good tradeoff, lower times might cause lags on the client's browser)

 ## Further Ideas